What is the Diabetes Prevention Program?

 And because you meet in a group, you get a built-in support system, a tight circle of people to swap strategies with, learn from, laugh with, and lean on.
 And, as DPP participants will tell you, the program gets results.
 (Click play at the top of this page to hear the voices of several local DPP participants & lifestyle coaches!

-In Eastern Kentucky, the DPP is currently offered* (or could be offered, with enough interest), at the following sites (click “Resources by County” at the top of this page for further diabetes prevention and management resources near you):
+In Eastern Kentucky, the DPP is offered (or could be offered, with enough interest), at the following sites, and these may be either in-person groups, online groups, or both:

 It is also possible to join a DPP cohort online, through one of the following programs: